Wanted WikiLeaks founder joins UK film festival jury

-Festival organizers said Assange, 42, had been chosen because of his impact on the way information was received and transmitted.
+Festival organisers said Assange, 42, had been chosen because of his impact on the way information was received and transmitted.

 “He is a subtle political thinker, a radical democrat, and an audacious dissident of the digital age,” festival director Elliot Grove said in a statement.